quoter/quoter/docs/operations.md

 Restore the previous release by changing `/opt/quoter/current` to a retained release directory, then restart the service.
 Use the database restore procedure only when the database itself needs recovery.

+## Credentialed smoke test

+Run this checklist in a test guild before the first production rollout and after a major release:

+- Register guild commands and confirm every command appears.
+- Create, view, edit, and delete both owned and moderator-managed quotes.
+- Delete an early quote and confirm later stable numbers still select the same quotes.
+- Check random selection, author filtering, typo-tolerant search, list paging, import, and export.
+- Generate an inspire image and confirm its font and background assets load.
+- Check cooldowns, ephemeral errors, administrator access, and Discord permission checks.
+- Join a test guild, leave it, simulate an unavailable guild event where practical, and inspect the stored lifecycle timestamps.
+- Confirm `/about` shows the release version and seven-character build SHA.

+These checks need a Discord token and a test guild.
+They remain outside CI.